KleberVales/e-commerce-platform/README.md

 This repository contains microservices that implement separate functionalities independently, using:

 - Java with Spring Boot
-- Microserviços organizados por domínio
+- Microservices organized by domain
 - PostgreSQL as a database